nuejs/nue/packages/www/docs/why-nue.md

 # The UNIX of the Web
 Web development became complicated.
-Hundreds of packages, gigabytes of dependencies, hours of configuration before writing a single line of code.
+Hundreds of packages, 400MB of dependencies, hours of configuration before writing a single line of code.
 We forgot that it doesn't have to be this way.

-Nue brings back the fundamentals: HTML for structure, CSS for design, JavaScript for logic.
-But taken to their absolute peak with modern capabilities.

 ## How web development should work

 **Instant start** - Create `index.html` or `index.md` and you're running.
 No setup, no configuration, no waiting.

-**Single-page apps** - Write semantic HTML with reactive expressions.
+**Single-page apps** - Write semantic HTML with dynamic expressions.
 Import business logic from pure JavaScript modules.
 Let your design system handle presentation.

 **Content sites** - Front pages, documentation, blogs, marketing pages.
 Write Nuemark content, add layout modules for structure, trust your design system for consistency.

 **Universal hot reload** - Content, CSS, layouts, data, components, server routes, configurations.
 Save and watch the browser update instantly.

 **Complete system** - Content sites, SPAs, server routes, backend models.
-Everything integrated in 1MB with zero dependencies.

 One tool, complete control.
 The UNIX philosophy applied to web development.

+**Nue is the entire ecosystem in 1MB**

 ## The kitchen sink problem